trulsmoller/pandemic2020/README.md

 It is built with a Python 3 backend.
 Visualizations brought to the frontend using plotly, flask, js and bootstrap.
 Please see requirements.txt for detailed list of requirements.

+There is also a lot of exploration done in the Jupyter Notebook and some additional results and analysis, which are not on the web app.

 #### Project Overview  <a class="anchor" id="section_2_1"></a>

 The origin of the project were two things: